- TAX INFO

 Exceptions.
 Listed property does not include photographic, phonographic, communication, or video equipment used exclusively in your trade or business or at your regular business establishment.
 It also does not include any computer or peripheral equipment used exclusively at a regular business establishment and owned or leased by the person operating the establishment.
 For purposes of these exceptions, a portion of your home is treated as a regular business establishment only if that portion meets the requirements under section 280A(c)(1) for deducting expenses for the business use of your home.

-See the instructions for line 6 on page C-4 if the business use percentage of any listed property dropped to 50% or less in 2009.
+See Line 6, earlier, if the business use percentage of any listed property dropped to 50% or less in 2012.

 Deduct contributions to employee benefit programs that are not an incidental part of a pension or profit-sharing plan included on line 19.
 Examples are accident and health plans, group-term life insurance, and dependent care assistance programs.
 If you made contributions on your behalf as a self-employed person to a dependent care assistance program, complete Form 2441, Parts I and III, to figure your deductible contributions to that program.